kevzho/USACO/README.md

 - Divisions covered: Bronze, (Silver & Gold coming soon)
 - Languages used: Primarily Python
 - Purpose: Practice, learning, and sharing techniques — not official solutions

+## Dislcaimer:

+The solutions provided here are written by me and represent my understanding of each problem.
+Please do not copy code during contests.
+Refer to USACO's official site for problem statements — I won’t be posting full descriptions here due to copyright.